-A Major Review is conducted by the tenured members and Professors of Pedagogy of the division (the evaluation committee) during the third year as Lecturer.
-Before a Major Review is initiated, the Division Chair must document for the Dean of Academic Affairs in written form the need to continue the position.
-The Dean of Academic Affairs will consult with the Professors of the College on the needs as expressed by the Division after which, if the Dean of Academic Affairs determines the justification is sufficient to continue the position, then the appointment will be reviewed.
+A Major Review is conducted by the tenured members and Teaching Professors of the division (the evaluation committee) during the third year as Assistant Teaching Professor.
+Before a Major Review is initiated, the Division Chair must document for the Senior Associate Dean for Academic Affairs in written form the need to continue the position.
+The Senior Associate Dean for Academic Affairs will consider the needs as expressed by the Division after which, if the Senior Associate Dean for Academic Affairs determines the justification is sufficient to continue the position, then the appointment will be reviewed.